IgorEmerick/api-to-do-fastify/README.md

 **Create task**
 ***

-- [ ] Should be possible create a task using task name, description and status id.
+- [ ] Should be possible create a task using task name, description and stage id.
 - [ ] Must request authentication.
-- [ ] Must request edit permission.
+- [ ] Must request at least edit permission on project.

 ## User